Christmas in Sweden: Jultomten

+Julotta

+In Sweden, many people attend a traditional early morning church service called Julotta on Christmas Day (December 25).
+The service is held before sunrise, typically around 7 AM.
+Historically, people would travel to church in horse-drawn sleighs through the snowy landscape.
+Although church attendance has declined in modern Sweden, Julotta remains an important tradition for many families, particularly in rural areas.

+Tjugondag Knut

+Christmas celebrations in Sweden officially end on Tjugondag Knut (St. Knut’s Day) on January 13.
+On this day, families remove Christmas decorations and throw out the Christmas tree in a festivity known as Julgransplundring (Christmas tree plundering).
+Children often get to eat the last remaining candy decorations from the tree, and in some households, small parties are held to mark the conclusion of the holiday season.

 Food and drink

 The foods served in Sweden during Christmastime differ per region.
 But here, too, homogenisation has set in, due in no small part to the uniform offerings of the department stores and the ready availability of convenience foods.
 Few have time to salt their own hams or stuff their own pork sausages nowadays.

 The traditional main meal on Christmas Eve is a smorgasbord called julbord which has been prepared with all the classic dishes.
 A good quality restaurant would typically serve more than fifty (or even a hundred) different dishes at a julbord.
 A family-julbord being much smaller.

 A traditional julbord is typically eaten buffet style in five to seven courses (depending on local and family traditions).

 The first three courses are usually fish-courses.
 The first plate is an assortment of different pickled herrings served with sour cream and chives.
 The second is a variety of cold fish, particularly several kinds of lox (e.g. gravlax).
-And the third plate is hot fish-dishes - particularly lutfisk.
+And the third plate is hot fish-dishes – particularly lutfisk.
 Other traditional dishes would be (smoked) eel, rollmops, herring salad, baked herring, smoked salmon, smoked char and shellfish canapés, accompanied by sauces and dips.

 The fourth course is often a selection of cold sliced meats, the most important cold cut being the Christmas ham (julskinka) with mustard.
 Other traditional cuts include smoked sausages, leverpastej, wild game cuts, smoked leg of lamb (fårfiol), pâtés and several types of brawn (sylta).
 It is also common to serve the cold meats with sliced cheese, pickled cucumbers and soft (vörtbröd) and crisp breads.

 The fifth course would be warm dishes (småvarmt).
 Traditionally, the fifth course begins with soaking bread in the stock from the Christmas ham, which is called dopp i grytan.
-Warm dishes include Swedish meatballs (köttbullar), small fried hot dog sausages (prinskorv), roasted pork ribs (revbensspjäll), pork sausages (fläskkorv), potato sausages (potatiskorv), and Janssons frestelse (literally "Jansson's Temptation") - a warm potato casserole, matchstick potatoes layered with cream, onion and sprats.
+Warm dishes include Swedish meatballs (köttbullar), small fried hot dog sausages (prinskorv), roasted pork ribs (revbensspjäll), pork sausages (fläskkorv), potato sausages (potatiskorv), and Janssons frestelse (literally "Jansson's Temptation") – a warm potato casserole, matchstick potatoes layered with cream, onion and sprats.
 Side dishes include beetroot salad in mayonnaise and warm stewed red, green or brown cabbage and boiled potatoes.